bschreck/deep.sh/docs/tutorial_xontrib.rst

 Tutorial: Extensions (Xontribs)
 ************************************
-Take a deep breath and prepare for some serious Show & Tell; it's time to learn about xonsh extensions!
+Take a deep breath and prepare for some serious Show & Tell; it's time to learn about deepsh extensions!

-Xonsh comes with some default set of extensions.
+Deepsh comes with some default set of extensions.
 These can be viewed :py:mod:`here <xontrib>`.

-Also checkout the list of `Awesome Contributions <https://xonsh.github.io/awesome-xontribs/>`_ from the community.
+Also checkout the list of `Awesome Contributions <https://deepsh.github.io/awesome-xontribs/>`_ from the community.

 Overview
 ========
-Xontributions, or ``xontribs``, are a set of tools and conventions for extending the functionality of xonsh beyond what is provided by default.
-This allows 3rd party developers and users to improve their xonsh experience without having to go through the xonsh development and release cycle.
+Xontributions, or ``xontribs``, are a set of tools and conventions for extending the functionality of deepsh beyond what is provided by default.
+This allows 3rd party developers and users to improve their deepsh experience without having to go through the deepsh development and release cycle.

 Many tools and libraries have extension capabilities.
-Here are some that we took inspiration from for xonsh:
+Here are some that we took inspiration from for deepsh:

 * `Sphinx <http://sphinx-doc.org/>`_: Extensions are just Python modules, bundles some extensions with the main package, interface is a list of